Types of House Extensions in London

 But they also come with a common challenge.

 London houses are often deep.
-If the extension only adds space at the back, the middle of the house can remain dark.
-Circulation can still feel awkward if the layout has not been reconsidered.
+Extending only at the back can leave the centre of the home dark, and the layout can still feel awkward if it has not been reconsidered.

 Side return extensions